SilkRose/Pony/stories/leaning-on-love/leaning-on-love.md

 "That's good to know."

-"We should have known that with how good of friends we are."
+"We should have known that with how good a pair of friends we are."

 "Good point."